Can You Get Penalized for AI Content? (With Cleanup Tips)

 Meanwhile, using an article spinner or a bot to whip up a few hundred or thousand variations on different blog posts with different keywords infused throughout them isn't acceptable and never has been.
 It doesn't matter how sophisticated the bot is or how natural its output looks.

-Danny Sullivan Thoughts on AI Content
+Danny Sullivan Thoughts On Ai Content

 I believe that Google will learn how to identify AI-generated content and include it in part of its content quality analysis.
 I don't believe it will be a ranking factor on its own; rather, it will be rolled into something like Panda as a content quality evaluation factor and probably a negative one.